HYF-Class20/agile-development-group1-loruki/planning/backlog.md

     efficiently, when I sign up for a cloud hosting provider, then I should be able to easily configure my server and have access to reliable customer support._

+- As Alex, a web developer, I want to have access to robust security features to ensure that my clients' data is protected, so that I can build trust with my clients and ensure their privacy.